-Despite all the incredible Christmas TV on offer this year (and every year for that matter), sometimes you just want to chill out on the sofa to an old classic like Friends.
+Despite all the incredible Christmas TV on offer this year (and every year for that matter), including the last ever episode of Gavin & Stacey and a one-off Outnumbered reunion, sometimes you just want to chill out on the sofa and watch an old classic like Friends.

-But if you're someone that takes Christmas incredibly seriously and have restricted yourself to only festive viewings for the month of December, we've got you covered.
+If you're a Friends fan who takes Christmas seriously and have restricted yourself to festive viewings for the month of December, we've got you covered.

-Across the eight series of Friends, we were treated to eight Christmas specials, and not only have we given you the episode name and number of each Christmas episode, but we've also ranked them from worst to best.
+Across the eight series of Friends, we were treated to eight Christmas specials.
+Not only have we given you the episode name and number of each Christmas special so that you can rush to Netflix to watch them all, but we've also ranked them from worst to best.
 You're welcome.

-So take a look, make yourself a hot chocolate and load the episodes up on Netflix.
+So take a look, make yourself a hot chocolate and press play.
 Here are all eight Christmas episodes of Friends ranked from worst to best.

 8. The One with Christmas in Tulsa (Season 9, Episode 10)

 The One with Christmas in Tulsa is a passable, but pretty dull episode only redeemed by a sultry Selma Blair trying to flirt with Chandler.
-Across the rest of the episode we experience flashbacks to Friends' Christmases of days gone by.
+It also features various flashbacks to Friends' Christmases of days gone by and we see the present day cast receive a hilariously disappointing 'gift' from Chandler: a donation in their names to the New York ballet.

-This barely feels like a Christmas episode – being an American show it feels like Thanksgiving gets all of the attention – but The One with the Creepy Holiday Card sees Ross panic when his girlfriend Mona suggests sending out a Christmas card.
+This barely feels like a Christmas episode – being an American show, it feels like Thanksgiving gets all of the attention.
+In The One with Ross' Step Forward, we see a commitment-phobic Ross panic when his girlfriend Mona suggests they send out a joint Christmas card.
+He then offers her the (only) key to his apartment as a counter offer, then changes the locks, then tells her he loves her even though he doesn't mean it.
+Luckily, Mona responds with the iconic 'and I love spending time with you'.

-It’s a perfectly fun episode but lacks real impact.
+It’s a perfectly fun episode but it lacks real impact – or any festive cheer.
 Plus, we really hate the Ross/Mona relationship, which saw him constantly gaslight her.

 6. The One with the Inappropriate Sister (Season 5, Episode 10)